 Social media listening is the process of identifying and assessing the things that are being said on the internet about a brand or product.
 The ability to uncover this information plays a huge role in providing actionable insight, with companies being able to not only assess brand health but also make necessary adjustments to their business strategies.

-There are large amounts of unstructured data on the internet as a result of the conversation that take place, which means it’s important for companies to define their business goals before any social media monitoring takes places.
-This will not only give purpose to social media listening, but will also help pick out the necessary tools in order to help uncover the necessary information and take the right actions.
+There are large amounts of unstructured data on the internet as a result of the conversation that takes place, which means it’s important for companies to define their business goals before any social media monitoring takes places.
+This will not only give purpose to social media listening but will also help pick out the necessary tools in order to help uncover the necessary information and take the right actions.
 Business goals can range from growing traffic to improving brand perception.

 After primary business goals have been identified, key performance indicators need to be determined.
-These are basically metrics that will indicate the state of the business on the internet and whether or not a business strategy is being successful or not.
+These are basic metrics that will indicate the state of the business on the internet and whether or not a business strategy is being successful or not.
 Depending on the business objectives, key performance indicators can relate to sentiment, conversion, engagement, etc. After goals and key performance indicators are decided upon, the third and final stage is the actual social media listening, which means analyzing social data by applying the correct tools.

 There are a number of tools on the internet designed to help with social media listening, and picking out the right one depends on a number of factors, such as goals, budget, or expertise.
 A number of popular social media platforms offer built-in dashboards that can help with measuring and analyzing data, and this can represent a good starting point when it comes to assessing the brand sentiment, but a number of limitations can arise.

 Picking Out The Necessary Tools